oconnor663/jacko.io/posts/async_futures.md

 wake up, but we can't use `thread::sleep` in `poll`.
 One thing we could do is spawn another thread to `thread::sleep` for us and then call `wake`.[^send] If we [did that in every call to `poll`][same_crash], we'd run into the same too-many-threads crash from the introduction.
-But we could work around that by [spawning a shared thread and and using a channel to send `Waker`s to it][shared_thread].
+However, we could work around that by [spawning a shared thread and and using a channel to send `Waker`s to it][shared_thread].
 That's actually a viable implementation, but there's something unsatisfying about it.
 The main thread of our program is already spending most of its time sleeping.
 Why do we need two sleeping threads?
 Why